mmphego/katgui/README.md

 >bower install

-To use grunt to host the project do:
+To use gulp to host the project do:
 >gulp webserver

 This hosts the project on http://localhost:8000, open in a Chrome browser